Risk-based Security Measure Allocation Against Injection Attacks on Actuators: INTRODUCTION

-The allocation problem for static systems has been studied to some extent \cite{dan2010stealth}.
-However, the allocation problem for dynamical system \cite{milovsevic2020security} and uncertain dynamical system \cite{anand2022risk} has not been clearly studied.
-To this end, we consider an uncertain linear time-invariant process \eqref{P}.
+As mentioned in the literature study, the allocation problem for uncertain systems has not been studied yet.
+Nonetheless, uncertainties are inevitable in physics-based \cite{tan2009unified} or data-based modeling techniques \cite{verhaegen2007filtering}.
+To address this gap, we consider an uncertain linear time-invariant process \eqref{P}.
 Since the process is controlled with a feedback controller \eqref{C} over a wireless network, it is prone to cyber-attacks.
 Thus, we consider false data injection attacks on the actuators and an observer-based detector \eqref{D}.
 The closed loop system under attack is described in \eqref{P}-\eqref{D} (also see Figure \ref{System})